The Universe bows to Lord Shiva. May the day of Nag Panchami 2021 bring courage, fortune, and success to everyone’s life

 The tales of snakes have a noteworthy column in Hindu mythologies and utmost being the Sheshnag of Lord Vishnu is one of the most talked about.
 In India, every year during the festival of Naga Panchami people worship snakes and offer milk to snakes in their honor.
 On this day, people bathe the snakes with to ensure the freedom of their families from the threat of snakes.

 This day holds a significant spot for the devotee of Lord Shiva.
 The Shravan month is dedicated to Lord Shiva because the snakes play a vital part in his life.
 People offer flowers, rice, and milk to snakes and pray for their blessing.

-In Hindu religion, snakes have a huge connotation.
+In the Hindu religion, snakes have a huge connotation.
 The folk tales mention, it is very auspicious if a snake comes to the house on the day of Naga Panchami.
-Hindu mythology also mentions ploughing fields is prohibited on this day.
+Hindu mythology also mentions plowing fields is prohibited on this day.
 Snakes have value prevailing than humans because of their association with Lord Shiva and Lord Vishnu.

 In India, snakes have significant values and there are many temples built in the honor of snakes.
 People across the country perform rituals of honoring snakes and pray for their goodwill.
 A special kind of music is played on this day.
 Folks use haldi and kumkum and flowers for decorations.
 For worshipping the snakes, people offer plenty of milk.

 Some people carry out this festival on a grand scale where they call priests for Puja.
 The priests perform rituals and in return, people take their blessing and offer Dakshina.

 Every year, people offer plenty of milk to the worship idols of Nagas.
 People perform this ritual with a belief that it would protect them and their families from all forms of evil energies.
 This ritual has the significance of devoting Snakes as divine deities and seeking their blessings.